arup-group/speckleGSA/README.md

 ### Requirements

-- Visual Studio 2017
+- Visual Studio 2019
-- .NET Framework 4.6.1
+- .NET Framework 4.7.1

 ### Dev Notes

 The SpeckleGSA repo is currently made up of the following projects:
 - SpeckleGSA: main project with receiver and sender and GSA class objects
 - SpeckleGSAUI: user interface
-- SpeckleCore: submodule

 ### Building Process

 SpeckleGSA depends on Speckle being installed.
 Install Speckle using the Speckle installer [here](https://speckle.works/builds/).

 - Clone/fork the repo
 - Restore all Nuget package missing on the solution
-- If submodules haven't been cloned, run `git submodule update --remote`
 - Set SpeckleGSAUI as start project and rebuild all

+### Release process

+This process is just to prepare this prerequisite artifact for inclusion in the SpeckleStructuralSuite-installer release process.
+When the release process for SpeckleStructuralSuite-installer is invoked, it will include the latest SpeckleGSA artifact resulting from the process below:

+- Update versions in AssemblyInfo.cs for both SpeckleGSA and SpeckleGSAUI projects to incremented version
+- Merge into master and push - (test if a build is triggered)
+- Trigger a build at https://gitlab.arup.com/speckle/SpeckleGSA/pipelines by clicking "Run Pipeline"
+- Check that the build artefacts can be downloaded

 ## About Speckle